 Positive global cues may see markets opening in the green

-Indian markets are likely to witness a positive opening as cues from global peers are supportive.
-The SGX Nifty is indicating that the Nifty could open higher by 39 points around 10,399 at the opening bell.
+Indian markets are expected to open higher on the back of positive global cues.
+Traders will also keenly await the release of WPI data.
+The SGX Nifty indicates that the Nifty could open with gains of 81 points around 10,544 at the opening bell.

 Major Asian indices notched up gains on Thursday, taking leads from the stronger overnight close on the Wall Street.
 The Chinese markets are closed for the Lunar New Year holiday.
 The Japanese stock markets are trading higher, despite fresh gains by the yen.
 The Nikkei index was up by 1.36%.
 Hong Kong’s benchmark Hang Seng index has climbed 1.35%.

 Back home, frontline indices witnessed a gap-up opening, but the early leads were very short-lived, as thereafter, the markets oscillated in a narrow range.
 But intense selling pressure in the last hour of trade resulted into a tailspin.
 The PSU Banks were the main culprits of the fall, especially the PNB as the stock plunged about 10% during the day after news of fraudulent and unauthorised transaction worth about Rs 1.13 trillion hit media headlines.
 The broader indices ended the session on a mixed note as Nifty Mid-cap ended flat, while the Nifty Small-cap lost 0.68%.